sofia-silvosa/Query-Theory/README copy.md

 condition, and the standardized median rank difference, defined by Weber (2007) as

-> "SMRD = 2(MRp - MR)ln, where MRp is the median rank of patient
+> "SMRD = 2(MRp - MR) \ n, where MRp is the median rank of patient
-> thoughts, MR\[ is the median rank of impatient thoughts, and n is the
+> thoughts, MRi is the median rank of impatient thoughts, and n is the
 > total number of thoughts (Johnson et al., in press).
 Randomly
 > interspersed thoughts produce an SMRD of zero".